SP2026199801

 My long-standing fascination with the European Middle Ages was fulfilled when I learned that the academy where I studied stood on the corner of the legendary Notre-Dame of Tournai, the first capital of the Franks, a city described even in the battle scenes of the literary series The Accursed Kings, a saga of which I am a devoted admirer.

-Before writing in detail about the inspiration behind these two works, I will begin by commenting on the specifics of each piece.
+Before writing in detail about the inspiration behind these works, I will begin by commenting on the specifics of each piece.

 The first one began as a sketch for the larger work, but during the process of its making it started to develop a character of its own and ultimately became a complete, autonomous piece.